 \subsection{Relation to Existing Methods}

 We compare SDGNN to the types that have linear complexity summarized in Table~\ref{tab:position}.
-If we assign $\rmTheta$ to the identity matrix, the SDGNN degrades to a model solely based on the self-node features.
+If we assign an identity matrix to $\rmTheta$, the SDGNN degrades to a model solely based on the self-node features.
 This covers most of the methods under the umbrella of MLP knowledge distillation.
-For models that augment the node features, like NOSMOG~\cite{tian2023learning}, SDGNN can trivially adopt such features as well.
-Moreover, if we fix $\rmTheta$ to be the personalized PageRank matrix or power of the normalized adjacent matrix, SDGNN is equivalent to the heuristic decoupling approach.
-Therefore, SDGNN has a larger expressive power than models from MLP knowledge distillation and heuristic decoupling described in the Related Work section.
+For models that augment the node features, like NOSMOG~\cite{tian2023learning}, SDGNN can also trivially adopt such features.
+Moreover, if we fix $\rmTheta$ as the personalized PageRank matrix or power of the normalized adjacent matrix, SDGNN is equivalent to the heuristic decoupling approach.
+Therefore, SDGNN has at least the expressive power of the models from MLP knowledge distillation and heuristic decoupling.